cucumber/cucumber-jvm/cucumber-junit/README.md

 Cucumber JUnit
 ==============

-Use JUnit to execute cucumber scenarios.
+Use JUnit to execute Cucumber scenarios.
 To use add the `cucumber-junit` dependency to your pom.xml:

 ```xml